 - Cycle around the Old City Wall

 - Marvel at the Big Wild Goose Pagoda

 - Check out the famous ancient Drum and Bell Towers

-- Experience the Muslim Quarter
+- Experience the foodie delights of the Muslim Quarter

 - Explore the Great Mosque